marioebros/marioebros/README.md

 <br>
 <h2 align="center">Introduction</h2>

-    I am a self-taught software developer with 1 year of experience.
+    I'm Mario!
+A self-taught software developer with 1 year of experience coding and building applications and around 10 years as a professional        musician.

     I'm currently looking to make the transition from an Email Copywriter to a software developer role.

     Have a look through my repos and feel free to reach out if you want to discuss anything that you see here.

     Talk soon,
     Mario